QubesOS/qubes-doc/developer/building/qubes-iso-building.md

 Other rpm-based operating systems may also work.
 Travis-CI uses Ubuntu 18.04 to perform test builds, except it can not test the `./setup` script.

+**Notes:** On modern Fedora system (like Fedora 37) SeLinux is enforced by default and is blocking the build system.
+You would get error like "can't create transaction lock on /.../rpm/.rpm.lock (Permission denied)".

 In `dom0`, install the Fedora 32 template if you don't already have it.

 ~~~